Jerry Seinfeld's commitment to the bit

 AP: Are you thinking about another stand-up special?

-SEINFELD: No, I'm not.
-I'm not sure of it as a comedy form for me right now.
-I would love to think of something else, if I even wanted to do it — which I don't right now.
-Like, ''Comedians in Cars Getting Coffee,'' the subtext of that is: I'm really sick of talk shows on TV.
-That's why I did that.
-And let me show you why.
-We don't want to see them sitting on a couch anymore.
-The people who are doing it aren't having any fun doing it.
-That was my anti-talk show.
-So I would want to do an anti-stand-up special if I did one.
+SEINFELD: No, I'm not. ...
 I envy, sometimes, these little Italian artisans who don't really care if anybody knows who they are or what they do.
 And stand-up can be like that.
 Any writing work is very lonely work.
 Stand-up, in a way, is kind of a private, lonely world.
 I'm going to Dayton, Ohio, on Friday.
 No one's going to know what happened there.
 I'm very attracted to that.
 I'm more attracted to that than, ''Hey everyone, I made a movie.''
-My way, if I had my choice, is that I would like to do this work very quietly and privately.

-AP: It's interesting you'd say that as someone who had one of the biggest TV shows ever.
-Maybe you had your fill of it.

-SEINFELD: That's possible.
-But it never felt like me.
-Larry and I, when we first started to do the show thought: This will be a really fun, little boutique thing that will just get our people that like this kind of quirky, off-beat thing, and that would be cool.
-What it became was never on our radar.
-Then, suddenly, you're a big wave surfer.
-I think it was tougher on Larry than for me.
-Because you feel the pressure.
-I never minded the pressure.